yellowmessenger/documentation/docs/platform_concepts/Getting Started/yellowg.md

 ---
-title: YellowG - Unleash the Power of our Gen AI Features
+title: Unleash the Power of our Gen AI Features
-sidebar_label: Features of YellowG
+sidebar_label: Gen AI features of Yellow.ai
 tags: [what is yellowg, yellowg]
 ---

-YellowG is a generative AI technology developed by Yellow.ai.
+Yellow.ai's Gen AI is a generative AI technology developed by Yellow.ai.
 It excels in natural language generation, providing customizable, multimodal output and adaptive responses.
-With contextual understanding, scalability, and privacy focus, YellowG evolves continuously, adapting to dynamic user needs and incorporating AI technologies for enhanced performance.
+With contextual understanding, scalability, and privacy focus, Gen AI evolves continuously, adapting to dynamic user needs and incorporating AI technologies for enhanced performance.

 The following sections provide details of Yellow.ai's Gen AI capabilities across each product.